 By creating an online account, you can view, download and print past bills.
 You can also view your online payment history and save your account information.
-If you choose to pay without enrolling, you’ll have to enter your account information for every payment, and you won’t have access to past bills or payments.
+If you choose to pay without enrolling, you will have to enter your account information for every payment, and you will not have access to past bills or payments.

 When I pay online, is my payment information secure?

 Why do I receive a different account number every time I come in for services?